A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 10

-In this part of the post, I’ll tell you what you must not miss.
+In this section, I’ll tell you about the amazing things in the church you might want to see.
 I’ll mention them in the same sequence that I learned about them using the cathedral’s audio guide.

 Entrance Area